5 Must-Do’s in Charleston, South Carolina

-You will quickly see that there are numerous carriage options.
+You will quickly find that there are numerous carriage options.
 Palmetto Carriage Works is the oldest running company and the best.
 Visitors have rated it number 1 for a reason.
 Tour guides are knowledgeable, entertaining, and personable.

 One of 4 possible tours is available.
 Each tour is selected by random draw as a way to cut down traffic and congestion.
 Sights of interest could possibly include Rainbow Row (a gorgeous section of colorful row houses), historic churches, beautiful gardens, and historic mansions.

 Our tour took us past many of Charleston’s most architecturally gorgeous churches.
 One of Charleston’s nicknames is “The Holy City.”
 Charleston was a big supporter of religious freedom, as settlers of various religious denominations arrived from various parts of Europe.
 This diversity includes St. Michael’s Protestant Episcopal Church, the oldest church in Charleston, and Beth Elohim, the oldest synagogue in America.

 Another interesting site we came across, the Old Charleston Jail, once housed a number of infamous criminals.
 The jail operated between 1802-1939.
 Toady, it is considered a paranormal hot spot.
 You may have seen it featured on various TV programs like Ghost Hunters and Ghost Adventures.
 If you have the time, check out the Haunted Jail tour!

 We learned so many interesting tidbits along this tour and our tour guide was beyond friendly and knowledgeable about the area.
 I would highly recommend this carriage tour to new visitors.
 Tickets are $50 per person.
 Check Groupon and hotel brochures for special deals.